christiangee-pixel/worksheet-lab3/README.md

 - Then select your desired location to save (preferably your `stat133` folder).

-### Step 4: Open the worksheet.qmd file and start working!
+### Step 4: Start working!

+- Open worksheet.qmd by double-clicking on it in the file explorer panel on the left side of the Positron interface.

+- You can now start working on the worksheet!
+Congrats!

 ### Alternative (Not Recommended): Cloning via Terminal